Bob Fosse: Career

-1940s
+1947–1953: Contract with MGM

-During the late 1940s and early 1950s, Fosse transitioned from film to theatre.
-In 1948, Tony Charmoli danced in Make Mine Manhattan, but gave the part to Fosse when the show toured nationally.
+After his discharge, Fosse moved to New York City in 1947 with the ambition of being the new Fred Astaire.
+He began to study acting at the American Theatre Wing, where he met his first wife and dance partner, Mary Ann Niles (1923–1987).
+His first stage role was in Call Me Mister, along with Niles.
+In 1948 Tony Charmoli danced in Make Mine Manhattan but gave the part to Fosse when the show toured nationally.
 Charmoli also found Fosse work as a dancer on the TV shows he was working on when Fosse returned from the tour.

-1950s

-In 1953, Fosse appeared in the M-G-M musical Kiss Me Kate, starring Howard Keel, Kathryn Grayson, and Ann Miller.
+Fosse and Niles were regular performers on Your Hit Parade in its 1950–1951 season.
+Dean Martin and Jerry Lewis saw their act in New York's Pierre Hotel and scheduled the couple to appear on The Colgate Comedy Hour in 1951.

+Fosse was signed to an MGM contract in 1953.
+His early screen appearances as a dancer included Give a Girl a Break, The Affairs of Dobie Gillis, and Kiss Me Kate, all released in 1953.
+Fosse's choreography of a short dance sequence during From This Moment On in Kiss Me Kate and his dance with Carol Haney brought him to the attention of Broadway producers.
+In Kiss Me Kate, Fosse starred alongside Howard Keel, Kathryn Grayson, and Ann Miller.
 Fosse played Hortensio within The Taming of the Shrew dance sequences.

+1954–1968: Work as a choreographer

+During the late 1940s and early 1950s, Fosse transitioned from film to theatre.
+Fosse told an interviewer, "Jerry [Jerome Robbins] started me doing choreography.
+He gave me my first job as a choreographer [Pajama Game] and I'm grateful for that."

-In 1954, Fosse choreographed his first musical, The Pajama Game, followed by My Sister Eileen and George Abbott's Damn Yankees in 1955.
-It was while working on Damn Yankees that he first met rising star Gwen Verdon, whom he married in 1960.
-For her work in Damn Yankees, Verdon won her first Tony Award for Best Actress in a Musical in 1956.
+In 1954 Fosse choreographed his first stage musical, The Pajama Game, followed by My Sister Eileen and George Abbott's Damn Yankees in 1955.
+It was during Damn Yankees when he first met rising star Gwen Verdon, whom he married in 1960.
+For her work in Damn Yankees in 1956 Verdon won her first Tony Award for Best Actress in a Musical.
 She had previously won a Tony for Best Performance by a Featured Actress in a Musical for Can-Can (1954).
-In 1957, Fosse choreographed New Girl in Town, also directed by Abbott, and Verdon won her second Tony Award for Best Actress in a Musical in 1958.
+In 1957 Fosse choreographed New Girl in Town, also directed by Abbott, and Verdon won her second Tony Award for Best Actress in a Musical in 1958.

-In 1957, Fosse choreographed the film version of The Pajama Game starring Doris Day.
-The next year, Fosse appeared in and choreographed the film version of Damn Yankees, in which Verdon reprised her stage triumph as the character Lola.
-Fosse and Verdon were partners in the mambo number "Who's Got the Pain".

-In 1959, Fosse directed and choreographed the musical Redhead.